annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/carousel.md

 # Carousel Pattern

-**_Note:_**  _Applicable to Reactive Web Apps Only_.

 You can use the Carousel UI pattern to display multiple items in a horizontal slide.
 This pattern is ideal for creating horizontal slides in smaller screens.
 You can also use this pattern for dynamic content, by placing a List directly inside the placeholder.

 ![](images/Carousel_studio_preview.png)